Tuesday, October 30, 2012

-Walking into the foyer of the church, I was quickly pulled aside into a corner.
-With a fake bush masking the informer's face from the cheerful passersby, the Italian looked me straight in the eyes and said, "Remember these 3 ingredients for the best pumpkin muffins," as he counted each of the ingredients on his fingers.
+Walking into the foyer of the church, I was quickly pulled aside into a corner near the water fountain.
+With a fake bush masking the informer's face from the cheerful passersby, the Italian with the dark eyes looked me straight in the eyes and whispered with a husky voice, "Remember these 3 ingredients for the best pumpkin muffins," as he counted each of the ingredients on his fingers.

 "One box of Duncan Hines Yellow Cake Mix, one can of Libby's Pumpkin Solid Pack and one bag of Hershey's Cinnamon Chips."